 By popular demand the projection program is returning to Peel Street Park in 2021 on the corner of Peel and Little Oxford Streets in Collingwood and will be screening artwork every night after dark until midnight.

-Born of the Land (2014) by Maree Clarke is currently exhibited in Peel Street Park.
+My Jindabyne II by Steaphan Paton is currently exhibited in Peel Street Park.

-Previous projections have included works by Salote Tawale, Angela Tiatia, Amanda Wright, Georgia Robenstone, Josh Muir, Martine Corompt, Elizaveta Maltseva, Malcolm McKinnon, Morgan Hickinbotham, Madeleine Cleeve Gerkens with Daniella Raniti, Rose Hartley, James Henry, Virginia Fraser and Destiny Deacon, Leila Jeffreys, Arini Byng and Charlotte Allingham
+Previous projections have included works by Salote Tawale, Angela Tiatia, Amanda Wright, Georgia Robenstone, Josh Muir, Martine Corompt, Elizaveta Maltseva, Malcolm McKinnon, Morgan Hickinbotham, Madeleine Cleeve Gerkens with Daniella Raniti, Rose Hartley, James Henry, Virginia Fraser and Destiny Deacon, Leila Jeffreys, Arini Byng, Charlotte Allingham, Maree Clarke and Archie Moore.